mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 section 4 of {{I-D.wkumari-dnsop-internal}}, which discusses the DNSSEC considerations for the `.internal` TLD.
 The same considerations apply to this document's discussion of localhost names.

+### Option 2: Implicit failure

+The `.localhost` TLD is already assigned to IANA, as per {{RFC2606}}, but does not have an entry in the DNSSEC root-zone.
+This means that the root will return NSEC records constituting a secure denial of existence if queried.
+That's consistent with the requirements to return laid out in {{localhost-names}}.

 # Security Considerations